633 W 5th Street #2890

 Any reasonable person would presume that the victim is in immediate danger based on the initial attacker’s behavior, which is what is meant by “reasonable belief.”

 The defendant may nonetheless claim self-defense even if they were mistaken and there was no real threat.
 A self-defense claim never includes taking revenge or retaliating; rather, it is only intended to defend individuals who are facing an immediate attacker.

 When defending property, the defendant is allowed to use non-deadly force provided that:

-Mechanical traps may be used to protect property as long as they are necessary, reasonable, commonly used in the neighborhood where the defendant resides, and adequate warning of their presence is given.
+Mechanical traps may be used to protect property as long as they are necessary, reasonable, and commonly used in the neighborhood where the defendant resides, and an adequate warning of their presence is given.